 By public transit, YU is situated near the intersection of the 15 & 70 bus lines.
 Vehicle and bicycle street parking in the neighborhood is traditionally easy.
-Entrance to exhibitions is free although a donation of $5 is suggested.
+Entrance to exhibitions is free.

 Access to visitors with physical disabilities is not limited, but please call 503 236-7996 once you arrive for assistance.